leapdao/leap-sandbox/README.md

 5. run all the tests in the tests directory

 The tests will write logs to a folder ./out/{current time}, where you can look for information about the test run (deployment log, ganache network log and a log for each of the nodes).
+When all the tests are completed you are prompted to press enter to end the tests (kill ganache and all the nodes).
+This is so that you can do some additinal debugging with the netwrok after the tests are finished.